-San Diego Nursing Home Abuse Lawyers
+San Diego Nursing Home Abuse Attorneys

 Protecting the Elderly

-Types of Abuse at Nursing Homes
+Types of Elder Abuse at Nursing Homes

 Choosing the right San Diego nursing home is often stressful and frustrating.
-When you select a care facility for a loved one, you expect the employees who provide care to be professional, trained, attentive and kind.
-Unfortunately, we hear horror stories often about workers who physically, sexually, emotionally and financially abuse vulnerable, elderly residents.
+When you select a care facility for a loved one, you expect the employees who provide care to be professional, trained, attentive and kind to your loved ones.
+Unfortunately, we hear many horror stories about workers who physically, sexually, emotionally and financially abuse vulnerable, elderly residents.

-Physical abuse: Physical elder abuse is non-accidental use of force that results in physical pain and/or injuries.
+Physical abuse: Physical elder abuse is an intentional, non-accidental use of force that results in physical pain and/or injuries.
 It is unacceptable under any circumstances to hit or shove elderly patients.

-Emotional abuse: It may not leave a bruise, but emotional abuse can cause just as much damage as physical abuse.
+Emotional abuse: It may not leave a bruise or any type of physical mark, but emotional abuse can cause just as much, if not more, damage as physical abuse.
 It is all too common for elderly patients to suffer emotional stress through intimidation, humiliation and habitual blaming.

 Financial abuse: Financial exploitation is the unauthorized use of an elderly person's funds.
 Examples of financial abuse include check forgery, credit card fraud, stealing for personal items such as jewelry or household good and modifying legal documents such as wills.

 An example of neglect is when elderly patients are allowed to remain in soiled clothing or bedding for an extended period of time without care or attention.

-Signs of Abuse
+Signs of Elder Abuse

 Unfortunately, proving liability could prove difficult if there is a cover-up already taking place.
 Has your loved one suffered an injury that is not on his or her medical records?
-That could be a sign that abuse is taking place.
+That could be a sign that elder abuse is taking place.

 There are many red flags for which loved ones can watch out.
 Did you witness caregivers at the facility yelling or making threats?
 Perhaps your loved one is exhibiting a sudden and dramatic change in personality.